Infineon/mtb-example-wifi-mcuboot-rollback/README.md

 ### Blinky app implementation

 This is a tiny application that simply blinks the user LED on startup.
 The LED blink interval is configured based on the `IMG_TYPE` specified.
 By default, `IMG_TYPE` is set to `UPGRADE` to generate suitable binaries for upgrade.

 The bootloader upgrade image is in overwrite mode in this case; the LED toggles at a 250-millisecond interval.
 The bootloader upgrade image is the swap mode upgrade image from the secondary slot into the primary slot and make it the primary image, enter **Y** in the UART terminal.
 To revert to the original image, enter **N**.
 Confirm that the user LED toggles at the 250-millisecond interval.

 The image will be signed using the keys available in *bootloader_cm0p/keys*.
 It is possible to build the Blinky application as a *BOOT* image and program it to the primary slot directly (not discussed in this document).

 ### Factory app implementation

-The factory application uses the [ota-update](https://github.com/Infineon/ota-update) middleware; it performs an OTA upgrade using the MQTT protocol.
+The factory app uses the [ota-update](https://github.com/Infineon/ota-update) middleware; it performs an OTA upgrade using the MQTT protocol.
 The application connects to the MQTT server and receives the OTA upgrade package, if available.
 The OTA upgrade image will be downloaded to the secondary slot of MCUboot in chunks.
 Once the complete image is downloaded, the application issues an MCU reset.
 On reset, the bootloader starts and handles the rest of the upgrade process.

 The factory app is signed using the keys available under *bootloader_cm0p/keys* to ensue that the bootloader boots it safely.
 This process detects malicious firmware or possible corruptions early in the boot process.